-Key project Explanation Cost Funding source Time period

-Eastern Hills There is a water shortage in \$84M Debt and 2026/27

-Reservoir and the Central Hutt water supply Development to

-Outlet Main zone.
-This project will support contributions 2028/29

-growth on the valley floor and
+Key project Explanation Cost Funding source Time period Eastern Hills There is a water shortage in \$86M Debt and 2026/27 Reservoir and the Central Hutt water supply Development to Outlet Main zone.
+This project will support contributions 2028/29 growth on the valley floor and

-address the existing shortfall

-in water supply.

-Implementing The increasing demand for \$78M Debt 2024/25

-universal water will outstrip future water to

-smart water supply capacity and create 2029/30

-meters significant future water

-related infrastructure costs.

-Exploring options for

-managing the demand for

-water is a key component of

-regional council's strategy to

-reduce the future costs of

-water infrastructure.
+Key project Explanation Cost Funding source Time period address the existing shortfall in water supply.
+Implementing universal smart water meters The increasing demand for water will outstrip future water supply capacity and create significant future water related infrastructure costs.
+Exploring options for managing the demand for water is a key component of regional council's strategy to reduce the future costs of water infrastructure. \$79M Debt 2024/25 to 2029/30